Pieisawesome/Concepts-of-Programming-Languages-Notes/Chapter 3/Chapter_3.md

 ## 3.2 The General Problem of Describing Syntax

 Formal descriptions of the syntax of programming languages often do not include descriptions of the lowest-level syntactic units.
 These small units are called lexemes.
 They include its numeric literals, operators, and special words, among others.
-Lexemes can be partitioned into groups called idenitfiers; each group is represented by a name/token.
+Lexemes can be partitioned into groups called identifiers; each group is represented by a name/token.

 For example: